rooooolin/doc2docx/README.md

-a sample tools for convert .doc to .docx on windows
+a sample script for convert .doc to .docx on windows

 ## Usage